 Central Anaesthetic Group (CAG) complies with its obligations and manages personal information in an open and transparent way in accordance with the Privacy Amendment (Private Sector) Act 2000.

-The Australian Privacy Principles (APPs) guide the practice of CAG.
-The APPs regulate how CAG may collect, use, disclose and store personal information and how individuals may access and correct personal information which CAG holds about them.
+The Australian Privacy Principles (APP) guide the practice of CAG.
+The APP regulate how CAG may collect, use, disclose and store personal information and how individuals may access and correct personal information which CAG holds about them.

-- A health services provided, or to be provided, to the individual; or
+- A health service provided, or to be provided, to the individual

 3. HOW CAG HANDLES YOUR PERSONAL INFORMATION3.1 INFORMATION CAG MAY COLLECT

 We will use and disclose your information for purposes directly related to the provision of your medical care and treatment, billing (including health fund claims) or scheduling your medical treatment.
 This may include, but is not limited to the transfer of relevant information to your nominated GP, to another health service provider or hospital, to a treating specialist etc.